aws-samples/hybrid-eks-cp-localzone/README.md

 Similarly, we need the backup DNS name.
 This should correspond to the ingress resource address we created in the previous step for `ingress/ingress-2048-backup`.
 The backup DNS name will serve as the backup failover record set.
 Remember to include a period (.) at the end of the backup DNS name as well.

-By providing these inputs <myhostZoneId>,<mydomain.com>,<PDNS> and <SDNS> accurately, you can proceed with creating the CloudFormation stack to set up the failover alias records, configure health checks, and enable DNS failover for your domain.
+By providing these inputs **myhostZoneId,mydomain.com,PDNS and SDNS** accurately, you can proceed with creating the CloudFormation stack to set up the failover alias records, configure health checks, and enable DNS failover for your domain.

 ```bash
 HostedZoneId=<myhostZoneId>